 One major bonus was that we were given a free upgrade from our teeny tiny Dino Den to the super spacious (and on the website for three times the price) Lost World Cabin.
-A single room to a three bedroom, two bathroom cabin was quite the upgrade and much appreciated.
+A single room to a three-bedroom, the two-bathroom cabin was quite the upgrade and much appreciated.
 We didn’t have a kitchen with our original booking so we hadn’t bought anything but the basics with us to eat.
-However, the onsite restaurants were only serving between 7.30pm and 8pm, far to late for the kids who were already getting hangry.
+However, the onsite restaurants were only serving between 7.30 pm and 8 pm, far too late for the kids who were already getting hangry.
 This cabin had a fully equipped kitchen so I had a trip Morrisons.

 We were able to have a stroll around the resort and check out the other types of accommodation available.

 - Next to our mega cabin was the Wild West Ranch featuring Prospector’s Deluxe Cabins (which look very fancy) and Wild West Cabins (which look tiny).

 - Beyond the Wild West Ranch was the campsite.

 - In the other direction was a large area of Jungle Safari Tents which offer spacious family accommodation.